CrossRealms/Splunk-App-Sysmon-deploy-for-Cyences-App/TA-sysmon-deploy-for-cyences/README.md

 RELEASE NOTES
 -------------
+Version 1.1.1 (May 2023)
+* Sysmon binary updated to the latest version 14.16.

 Version 1.1.0 (December 2022)
 * Sysmon binary updated to the latest version 14.13.
 * Enhanced deploy Sysmon and update config scripted input.